By Emily Hirsch, MS, RD

 If you or your child’s healthcare provider suspects that your child has a vitamin deficiency, a vitamin panel test can be ordered.

-A vitamin panel blood test will check the levels of various vitamins (vitamin D, vitamin B12, vitamin A, folate, among others) to identify any deficiencies and determine if a change is needed.
+A vitamin panel blood test will check the levels of various vitamins (vitamin D, vitamin B12, vitamin A, folate, among others) to identify any deficiencies like vitamin B12 deficiency or Folate deficiency, and determine if a change is needed.